 The main function of the urinary bladder is to store and excrete urine made by the kidneys.
 The urinary bladder consists of three distinct layers; urothelium, adventitia and muscularis propria.
 The urothelial layer can be further subdivided into three different cell types; umbrella cells, intermediate cells and basal layer cells.
-Transcriptome analysis shows that 75% (n=14684) of all human proteins (n=19670) are expressed in the urinary bladder and 99 of these genes show an elevated expression in urinary bladder compared to other tissue types.
+Transcriptome analysis shows that 71% (n=14232) of all human proteins (n=20090) are expressed in the urinary bladder and 199 of these genes show an elevated expression in the urinary bladder compared to other tissue types.

 The urinary bladder transcriptome

-Distribution, on the other hand, visualizes how many genes that have, or do not have, detectable levels (NX≥1) of transcribed mRNA molecules in the urinary bladder compared to other tissues.
+Distribution, on the other hand, visualizes how many genes have, or do not have, detectable levels (nTPM≥1) of transcribed mRNA molecules in the urinary bladder compared to other tissues.
 As evident in Table 1, all genes elevated in urinary bladder are categorized as:

 Table 1.
-Number of genes in the subdivided categories of elevated expression in urinary bladder.
+The number of genes in the subdivided categories of elevated expression in urinary bladder.

 Protein expression of genes elevated in urinary bladder